 The Swanky Saucy Swine is a Global Marketplace in World Showcase during the 2022 Epcot International Food & Wine Festival at Walt Disney World.
 In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is—and is not—worth your money.

-Of the new-for-2021 booths at Epcot’s Food & Wine Festival, the Swanky Saucy Swine had me most excited.
+Of the recently added booths at Epcot’s Food & Wine Festival, the Swanky Saucy Swine had me most excited.
 As an unabashed pork enthusiast, it was my most anticipated booth.
 Seeing the menu and its location, the Swanky Saucy Swine gave me Flavors from Fire meets Trowel & Trellis vibes.